|Cutout Maker||Cutout Maker Maintenance Tips||Download|

 - If material adjustments and blade changes do not resolve the issue, replace the cutter housing tip and recut.

 - If the quality is still not improved, further technical support is needed.
 Customer should call their authorized VariQuest technician.

 You can remove the tip by simply unscrewing it by hand or use the wrench provided.
 Care should be taken when removing the tip so that the attached spring is not lost.
 The new tip can then be screwed into the housing.
 We recommend tightening by hand or use the wrench provided.
 Be careful not to overtighten.
 Check out this video for detailed instructions

 The shared goal between both our technical support and customer service teams is to help you.
 For questions or concerns related to your VariQuest products, call or email tech support.
 Customer service can be contacted for all other inquiries.
-Both teams are available Monday - Friday from 8:00am - 5:00pm CST to 8:00am-4:30pm CST.
+Both teams are available Monday - Friday from 8:00am-4:30pm CST.